HomeAreas of Learning Menu

 English as an additional language

 Speaking more than one language has lots of advantages for children.
 It is the norm in many countries around the world.
 Children will learn English from a strong foundation in their home language.
 It is important for you to encourage families to use their home language for linguistic as well as cultural reasons.
 Children learning English will typically go through a quiet phase when they do not say very much and may then use words in both languages in the same sentence.
 Talk to parents about what language they speak at home, try and learn a few key words and celebrate multilingualism in your setting.
-Development Matters, July 2021
+Development Matters

 DUAL-LANGUAGE resources